apache/beam/beam-site/documentation/io/testing.md

 There are three components necessary to implement an integration test:
 *   **Test code**: the code that does the actual testing: interacting with the I/O transform, reading and writing data, and verifying the data.
 *   **Kubernetes scripts**: a Kubernetes script that sets up the data store that will be used by the test code.
-*   **Integrate with PerfKit Benchmarker using io-it-suite**: this allows users to easily invoke perfkit, creating the Kubernetes resources and running the test code.
+*   **Integrate with PerfKit Benchmarker using io-it-suite**: this allows users to easily invoke PerfKit Benchmarker, creating the Kubernetes resources and running the test code.

 These three pieces are discussed in detail below.